 Besides the ability to simulate airflow over the entire range of engineering-relevant Reynolds numbers from laminar, incompressible, compressible and transitional to subsonic and supersonic, FloEFD offers a wide range of additional physical models for characterization of the aerodynamic behavior of an aerospace object.
 It can even predict hypersonic flows, not mentioned in the “CFD Comparison Chart”!

 At this time of writing, a search on Google for “Mentor Graphics” + “supersonic” has this Design World article third in the list.
 The article clearly shows one of the 20+ validation examples that we deliver along with FloEFD, being a classic illustration of supersonic flow in a 2D convergent-divergent duct.
-The agreement with experiment is excellent, and the case also shows the solution-adaptive mesh capability in FloEFD that is essential for precise shock capture in such engineering situations!
+The agreement with theory is excellent, and the case also shows the solution-adaptive mesh capability in FloEFD that is essential for precise shock capture in such engineering situations!

 Next time I’ll point out some more mistakes, and then in future blogs let you know what happened when we pointed these out to Blue Ridge Numerics.